andreabac3/dsc-website-template/README.md

 # install dependencies
 $ npm install

+# Run on localhost:8000 (by default)
-$ gatsby develop --host 0.0.0.0
+$ gatsby develop
 ```

-Note: this is only required if you want to change the website structure / hardcoded content.
+> Note: this is only required if you want to change the website structure / hardcoded content.
 It is not necessary if you only want to edit metadata or teams information.

-Open your browser at localhost:8000/

-### Social type
+### Social links
-Is an object of kind `{ socialName: link }`.
+The type `Social` in the schemas below is an object of kind `{ socialName: link }`.
-The [Fontawesome](https://www.npmjs.com/package/@fortawesome/free-brands-svg-icons) library is used, and the icons must be explicitly imported in the components in which they are used.
+The [Fontawesome](https://www.npmjs.com/package/@fortawesome/free-brands-svg-icons) library is used, and the used icons must be explicitly imported within the components.

 ## Site Metadata